paulbaumgarten/pbaumgarten-2025/docs/myp-digital/planters-for-social-enterprise.md

 ## 📘 Digital Design Journal Requirements

 You must complete a journal entry **at the end of every lesson**.
 Include:

 - Photos or screenshots of your work
 - Reflections using the prompts
 - Sketches, models, and feedback

+📋 Student Self-Checklist for Final Evaluation:

+* I described how I tested my printed planter (e.g., measurements, water test, sturdiness).
+* I explained how my planter met or didn’t meet my design goals.
+* I included results or observations (e.g., numbers, photos, peer feedback).
+* I suggested at least one improvement and explained why.
+* I described how my planter could help someone or a group in the community.

 Your journal will be used as **evidence for assessment**.

 ---